Expert covariational reasoning resources in physics graphing tasks: Methods

-This work was situated at a large, R1 university in the Pacific Northwest.
-The population across the three studies included 20 experts, nine of whom were female or non-binary identifying and 11 of whom self-identified as male.
-The pool of experts spanned from first-year graduate students through tenured professors with over 30 years of experience.
-The population also spanned a variety of physics subfields, including both experimentalists and theorists.
-An effort was made to include diversity across race and country of origin.
-We categorize the graduate students into two groups: those who were early in their graduate career and were still enrolled in required courses, and those late in their graduate career who were fully engaged in research.
-We entered the research study assuming all of our participants to be experts in the physics contexts of the tasks across all three studies.
-We discuss how the populations compare in the findings.

-Study 1 was a replication of the Hobson and Moore 2017 investigation into expert covariational reasoning that was conducted with mathematics graduate students (see Sec.~\ref{sec:backgroundHandM}).
-In order to study expert physics covariational reasoning, we repeated their study with a population of physics graduate students.
-Study 2 was an extension of Study 1, using new tasks situated outside of constant motion contexts.
-Constant motion contexts are so commonplace for physics graduate students that they are likely part of their everyday thinking.
-We hoped to elicit a wider variety of reasoning by asking the graduate students to engage with less-familiar contexts in Study 2.

-Study 3 was conducted with five tenure-track or tenured physics professors.
-The intent was to see if the patterns we noticed in graduate students' reasoning were present in faculty members' reasoning, and if any new patterns might emerge.
-Study 3 used a subset of tasks from the Studies 1 and 2 (see Table~\ref{tab:summary}).
+This research was conducted at a large, R1 university in the Pacific Northwest.
+The population includes five tenure-track or tenured faculty members and ten physics graduate students.
+To account for whether experience with the prior tasks had an effect, we included five graduate students from the preliminary experiment and recruited five new graduate students.
+An effort was made to ensure the study population was representative of a variety of physics sub-fields, and was diverse across race, country of origin, and gender.

-In all three studies, participants were solicited by email and offered a gift card to a local coffee shop as a thank you for their time and effort.
-An interview involved one interviewer and one participant.
-During each interview, the participant was presented with a handout of three to four graphing tasks.
-Participants had access to a computer that allowed them to interact with short animations associated with each prompt.
-Each task prompted the participant to create a graph to represent the relationship between two quantities.
-The participants were invited to move between questions at their own pace, and play the animations as desired.
-The interviews lasted between 25 and 50 minutes, depending on how long the participants chose to work on the tasks.
-The participants were encouraged to think aloud while they created their graph, and the interviewer asked follow up questions after the participant expressed they were finished with all of the tasks.
-The interviews were audio recorded; initial transcripts were created automatically using the Otter.ai software program \cite{2019Otter}, and were subsequently hand corrected.
+The study consisted of a series of one-on-one, think-aloud interviews, in which the participant was asked to complete three graphing tasks.
+Each task included a written prompt and an animation, and asked the participant to create a graph to represent the relationship between two quantities specified in the prompt.
+The interviewer followed up with questions after the participant expressed they were finished with all of the tasks.
+The interviews were audio recorded and the participants' written work was collected; initial transcripts were created automatically using the Otter.ai software program \cite{2019Otter} and were subsequently hand corrected.
+One member of the research team conducted all of the interviews, and the same team member corrected all of the transcripts.